In 'A Higher Loyalty,' James Comey Describes An 'Unethical, Untethered' President

 Comey, who stands 6 feet 8 inches, confesses to lying about a college basketball career.
 Knee surgery curtailed his playing days, but as a young man he would sometimes let people think otherwise.
 Later, he wrote to associates to make clear he had not played college ball.
 The important thing was not to allow a lie to live on, to grow, to become a habit.

 At this point, the memoirist has the benefit of making his case with the shining moments in his personal story.
-And Comey has several to touch upon, notably his refusal to let Cheney and White House staffer David Addington expand a counter-terrorism surveillance program code-named Stellar Wind in 2004.
+And Comey has several to touch upon, notably his refusal to let Cheney and White House staffer David Addington expand a counterterrorism surveillance program code-named Stellar Wind in 2004.
 Comey went to the hospital room of Attorney General John Ashcroft to make sure he did not sign off on the Cheney-Addington plan.
 Comey takes care to mention that he brought with him the FBI director at the time, a man named Robert Mueller.

 Comey also relates his role in some of the other moral crises of the George W. Bush administration, including the treatment of Iraqi prisoners at Abu Ghraib and at various "black sites" where suspected terrorists were tortured.